Joshua-David1/flight-booking-system-devrev/README.md

 ## Round 2 TASK OF DEVREV

+## HOSTED WEBSITE
-## The website is hosted at https://flight-booking-system-devrev.onrender.com
+### The website is hosted at https://flight-booking-system-devrev.onrender.com
 ##### Note: This web application was designed for desktop.

 ## SETUP